utiasSTARS/ROB498-flight/instructions/guides/getting_started_setup.md

 <p align="center">
 <img src = "../images/QGC.png">
 </p>

+## Firmware
-The autopilot firmware should already be installed on your Cube+ flight controller (Firmware version v1.14).
+The autopilot firmware should already be installed on your Cube+ flight controller.
+We will be using PX4-Autopilot firmware version v1.14.#.
+Please do not install a different firmware as compatibility of firmware-specific parameters is not assured.

+## Setup
 First, open QGC and click the logo on the top left to enter the vehicle setup page.
-Make sure the airframe is selected as **"Lumenier 5 inch (the one that is below the generic quadcopter)"**.
+Make sure the airframe is selected as **"Generic Quadcopter"**.
 Every time you plug in the flight controller using the micro USB cable, QGC should auto-detect it and connect automatically (it might require multiple attempts in some cases).

-If you go to vehicle setup after the firmware update, you will see a list of items to do on the left of the screen.
+If you go to vehicle setup, you will see a list of items to do on the left of the screen.
 Please check in sequence and configure everything accordingly.
 The key settings are:

 - Airframe (Generic Quadcopter)
 - Sensors (Calibrate everything for the first setup or whenever you think necessary)